 Law enforcement officers have an absolute right to knock on your door without a warrant and ask to speak with you.
 You have an absolute right to nicely turn them away and politely ask them to get off your property.
 The smell of canibus is NOT probable cause to enter your residence against your will.

 ALWAYS: 1.
 Find a GOOD CRIMINAL TRIAL LAWYER immediately.
-2. Get a well-known trial lawyer because criminal lawyers who have tried many jury trials carry more stroke into the DA's office, get better deals, and give you the best chance for aquittal if you end up in trial.
+2. Get a well-known trial lawyer because criminal lawyers who have tried many jury trials carry more stroke into the DA's office, get better deals, and give you the best chance for acquittal if you end up in trial.
 3. Stay away from lawyers who handle a laundry list of cases.

 Rudy Taylor is a Criminal Defense Lawyer that has experience as a defense lawyer, felony prosecutor, and practices primarily Criminal Law.
 If you don't think you can afford Rudy, ask for an Application for Court Appointed Attorney.